 Delivering at home: Opportunities for Canadian Leadership through Canada’s hosting of global Women Deliver Conference (June 2019)

-In the lead up to Women Deliver 2019, CAM and NACM have joined forces with Action Canada and Oxfam Canada.
+In the lead up to Women Deliver 2019, CAM and NCIM have joined forces with Action Canada and Oxfam Canada.
 In hosting the Women Deliver conference in June 2019, Canada will bring together the activists, organizations and actors working towards gender equality and women’s empowerment from around the world.

 This conference is a significant moment for Canada, as a global leader in advancing gender equality and women’s rights, to launch a legacy initiative that would empower women and girls across Canada to claim and exercise their rights.
 Canada has already invested heavily in efforts to bring a gendered perspective to law and policy making.

-As Canada prepares to host the conference, Action Canada for Sexual Health and Rights, the Canadian Association of Midwives, the National Aboriginal Council of Midwives and Oxfam Canada, have partnered to develop three proposals to drive progress on sexual and reproductive health and rights in Canada.
+As Canada prepares to host the conference, Action Canada for Sexual Health and Rights, the Canadian Association of Midwives, the National Council of Indigenous Midwives and Oxfam Canada, have partnered to develop three proposals to drive progress on sexual and reproductive health and rights in Canada.

 Together, the leading organizations are in the process of meeting with relevant decision‑makers to explore interest in these proposals.
 Widespread cross‑movement support for these initiatives will have a significant impact on the success of the initiative and demonstrate unity around priority areas in the realm of sexual and reproductive health and rights, gender equality and human rights in Canada.
 We are therefore seeking organizational endorsements for this trilogy of proposals.